Traveling While Vegan: How to Eat Around the World on a Vegan Diet

 As a vegan, it is vital to have snacks on you at all times when you are traveling.
 It’s happened to me countless of times – hungry or hangry and not found a single restaurant which offers vegan options.
 And so, I would roam the streets, famished, sad, and not having any more patience to see the sights or enjoy the company.
 Because when you’re hungry, walking and sightseeing are the last things on your mind.
 You need to eat and it needs to happen as soon as possible!

-So, with that in mind, I would recommend you grab a few energy or granola bars, trail mix, or even some homemade crackers or sweets, such as this delicious coconut and cocoa fudge that will definitely fill you up and satisfy your sweet tooth.
+So, with that in mind, I would recommend you grab a few energy or granola bars, trail mix, or even some homemade crackers or sweets, that will definitely fill you up and satisfy your sweet tooth.
 Be prepared, otherwise, your tummy will do everything in its power to ruin your vacation!

 Educate Yourself on Local Food